 Greer Garson Narrates Pecos National Historical Park History Film (TEMPORARILY CLOSED DUE TO COVID-19)

 Before setting out on your Pecos National Historical Park adventure, view a short film at the Visitor Center.
 Greer Garson, herself, narrates the film.
 Stop in the bookstore/gift shop to see the wide selection of treasures.
 You’ll want to take home mementos of your visit!
 Your bookstore/gift shop visit will further your knowledge about this fascinating place.
 You’ll find pottery, jewelry, children’s items, an array of books about the area’s history, culture, natural resources and much more.

 To further immerse yourself in the Pecos National Historical Park’s intriguing past.
-Sign up for a guided tour led by a park ranger.
+Sign up for a guided tour led by a park ranger (TEMPORARILY CLOSED DUE TO COVID-19).
 On the 1.25 mile main loop trail tour of Ancestral Sites, you’ll explore the area’s defining history and culture.
 You’ll also learn about Southwest archaeology and cultural preservation efforts at the park.
 Civil War buffs can get a deeper sense of the era’s history as the ranger brings to life the Battle of Glorieta Pass on the Glorieta Battlefield hiking trail.
-A van tour will also take you to various sites connected to this Civil War battle in New Mexico.

 Visiting historical sites will allow you to take in some of the area’s most beautiful scenery and examine the fascinating stories of the area.
 Plan your Santa Fe getaway now by ordering the Santa Fe Visitors Guide.
 There are always Deals and Specials to use during your visit, so make sure to check these out.